tobias-stadler/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 operands.
 If the result size is larger than the memory size, the high bits are undefined, sign-extended, or zero-extended respectively.

+If both the result value type (<ValElems x ValElemTy>) and the memory type (<MemElems x MemElemTy>) are vectors:
+* and ValElemTy is larger than ValElemTy: the high bits of each vector element are extended according to the opcode (i.e. this acts as a per-lane anyext/zext/sext load).
-Only G_LOAD is valid if the result is a vector type.
-If the result is larger than the memory size, the high elements are undefined (i.e. this is not a per-element, vector anyextload)
+* and ValElemTy is larger than MemElems: the high elements are undefined.

+Note that if either the result value type or memory type is scalar (e.g. loading <4 x s8> from s28), extension applies to the high bits of the entire value instead of per-lane.

 Unlike in SelectionDAG, atomic loads are expressed with the same opcodes as regular loads.
 G_LOAD, G_SEXTLOAD and G_ZEXTLOAD may all